sungyeonkwon/covid-mood-board/README.md

 [x] geo location added: -> use promise instead of await [ok to proceed, with no geo data -> only on list] [x] when being submitted -> wait. [no click]
-[ ] fix mobile logo on submit/list page (scroll -> add class opacity 0)
-[ ] update map/list after submission
+[x] fix mobile logo on submit/list page (scroll -> add class opacity 0) [ ] update map/list after submission

-- dialog modal functionality
-- alert component making (not the page, but modal?) -> for different things

-- when being submitted -> wait. [no click]
+[ ] Add class for info paragraph? or hard code it

 NICE TO HAVEs

 - already submitted today. try again in 24 hours. [ok button]
 - drag around instruction element

-- dialog modal design
-- All view complete

 - Deploy
 - reddit / twitter annoucement